Learning to Encode and Classify Test Executions: Experiment

 \section{Experiment}

-In our experiment, we evaluate the feasibility and accuracy of the NN architecture proposed in Section~\ref{sec:approach} to classify test execution traces for 15 subject programs and their associated test suites.
-We investigate the following questions regarding feasibility and effectiveness: \begin{description}[itemsep = 0pt, topsep = 0pt, partopsep=0pt] \item[Q1.
-Precision, Recall and Specificity:] \textit{What is the precision, recall and specificity achieved over the subject programs? }
+In our experiment, we evaluate the feasibility and accuracy of the NN architecture proposed in Section~\ref{sec:approach} to classify execution traces for 4 subject programs and their associated test suites.
+We investigate the following questions regarding feasibility and effectiveness:

+\textbf{Q1.
+Precision, Recall and Specificity:} \textit{What is the precision, recall and specificity achieved over the subject programs? }

-To answer this question, we use our tool to instrument the source code to record execution traces as sequences of method invocations, along with information on global state, arguments and return values.
+To answer this question, we use our tool to instrument the source code to record execution traces as sequences of method invocations, arguments and return values.
 A small fraction of the execution traces are labelled (\emph{training set}) and fed to our framework to infer a classification model.
 We then evaluate precision, recall and specificity achieved by the model over unseen execution traces (\emph{test set}) for that program.
 The test set includes both passing and failing test executions.
+We use \emph{Monte Carlo cross-validation}, creating random splits of the dataset into training and test data.
+We created 15 such random splits and averaged precision, recall and specificity computed over them.
 In our experiments, we do not use a validation set to tune the hyper-parameters in the NN model.

-\item[Q2.
-Size of training set:] \textit{How does size of the training set affect precision and recall of the classification model?}
+\textbf{Q2.
+Size of training set:} \textit{How does size of the training set affect precision and recall of the classification model?}

 For each program, we vary the size of training set from 5\% to 30\% of the overall execution traces and observe its effect on precision and recall achieved.